JoyCuratoR/About-Tori-Ann-Cheung/README.md

   ⏳ Course 8: Capstone Project

-For the capstone project, I'm analyzing data from the [EPA](https://www.epa.gov) about Green House Gas Emissions.
-The story will be crafted for an imaginary renewable energy non-profit, called Radiant Renewable Energy.
-For this project, Radiant's goals are to increase donor/sponsor loyalty and incite more recurring donations from existing donors/sponsors.
-To achieve this, the data analytics team will work with the marketing team to create reports that demonstrate results of lowered emissions.
-These reports will be mailed to Radiant's donors/sponsors so they can be updated with evidence of their combined efforts.
-Additionally, these letters will have a call-to-action for continued support and donations to achieve greater heights and goals.
+For the capstone project, I'm analyzing data about Green House Gas Emissions gathered from the [EPA](https://www.epa.gov).
+This project is designed with an imaginary non-profit called Radiant Renewable Energy, who's goal is to help businesses lower their emissions output.
+The premise is that Radiant Renewable Energy is partnered with several high emission-producing facilities and every month these partners send Radiant reports on the amount of emissions generated which Radiant compiles into yearly emission reports for each partnered facility.

-2. I'm planning on building a recommendation system to add as part of a project called Honeymoon.
-Honeymoon's purpose is to provide a detailed dashboard for a two-week trip to Europe.
-It'll contain travel routes of both inter-city transportation and city-to-city transportation such as trains & planes.
-Honeymoon will also track weather, ticket prices for air travel, and hotel/airbnb rental prices.
-Additionally, the project will hold information regarding the best attractions to go to and the best restaurants to eat at.
+To keep the non-profit funding, Radiant relies on donations from their loyal pool of sponsors and donors.
+And in order to increase Radiant's existing donor loyalty, I will work with the marketing team to compile a dashboard made up of the partnered facilities' emission reports to supporters via Radiant's website.

 ## 🧭 Side Quests: